The Weighted Ambient Metric: Formal theory

 \subsection{The weighted obstruction tensor}

 We conclude this section by establishing some properties of the weighted obstruction tensor.
-To that end, we first introduce notation for the corresponding term in the asymptotic expansion of $\widetilde{F_\phi^m}$. \begin{definition} We define where $c_{d+m}$ is defined in \cref{obstruction-definition}.\end{definition}
+To~that end, we first introduce notation for the corresponding term in the asymptotic expansion of~$\widetilde{F_\phi^m}$. \begin{Definition} We define